Jonny-Alfred/Jonny-Alfred/README.md

 - 🌱 I’m currently learning: Portugol Studio and soon I will start studying JAVA
 - 🤔 I’m looking for help with: JAVA codes
-- 📫 How to reach me: I dunno
 - ⚡ Fun fact: No facts.

 - //////